teial-personal-projects/scholarship-hub/IMPLEMENTATION_PLAN.md

 - [ ] Integrate into ApplicationDetail page
 - [ ] Test creating, editing, deleting essays

-### TODO 5.5: Add "Quick Add from Scholarship" Flow
-- [ ] From scholarship search results, add "Apply" button
-- [ ] Auto-populate application form with scholarship data
-- [ ] Save to applications table

 **Milestone**: Students can fully manage applications and essays

-**Note**: Scholarship discovery and management features have been deferred.
+**Note**: Scholarship discovery and management features (including quick-add from search) have been deferred.
 Students will find scholarships externally and create applications directly in the app.
 See `SCHOLARSHIP_DISCOVERY_PHASE.md` for future scholarship-related features.

 ---